agmcfarland/FluPipeline/README.md

 3. sampleLogs: A record of how the run for each sample went.

-Each run will produce a **run_summary.pdf**  report summarizing read coverage/depth, strain used as reference per sample, and whether errors occurred and for which samples an error occurred.

-Each run also will ouput a **runStats.csv** file.
+Four run files:

+1. RunSummary.pdf:

+- Reference strains used

+- Overall read quality and coverage for each sample

+- Errors encountered in a readable format

+2. runLog.txt: All messages during run time

+3. runStats.csv: Samples processed, their runtime, and errors encountered

+4. softwareVersions.txt: The names and versions for all packages/tools/programs/libraries used by FluPipeline

 ## Usage Parameters

-All usage parameters supported by FluPipeine.
+All usage parameters supported by FluPipeline.
 Default values are in brackets.

 ```
 usage: FluPipeline [-h] [--base_directory] [--reference_directory]